kubos/kubos/docs/tutorials/first-mission-app.rst

 Run levels allow users the option to define differing behaviors depending on when and how their application is started.

-Each application should have a definition for each of the available run levels:
+Each application must have a definition for each of the available run levels:

-    - OnBoot
-    - OnCommand
+    - OnBoot - Defines logic which should be executed automatically at system boot time
+    - OnCommand - Defines logic which should be executed when the :ref:`application is started manually <start-app>`

-When the application is first called, the run level will be fetched, and then the corresponding run level function will be called.
+When the application is first called, the requested run level will be checked, and then the corresponding run level function will be called.

-It is acceptable to only have a single set of logic no matter which run level is specified.
-In this case, each of the run level options should simply call the common logic function.

-On Command
-^^^^^^^^^^

-The ``OnCommand`` run level defines logic which should be executed when the :ref:`application is started manually <start-app>`.

-For example, a user might want a custom batch of telemetry to be gathered and returned occassionally.
-Rather than sending individual telemetry requests, they could code their application to take care of the work, so then they only have to send a single query in order to trigger the process.

-On Boot
-^^^^^^^

-The ``OnBoot`` run level defines logic which should be executed when the applications service is started at system boot time.

-This run level is frequently used for setting up continuous fetching and processing of data from the other system services and hardware.
-For instance, an application might be set up to fetch the current time from a GPS device and then pass that information through to the ADCS device.

 Laying Out the Framework
 ------------------------

+We'll be creating a new file for this tutorial, ``my-mission-app.py``.

 In order to allow the applications service to run our mission application, we'll need to start by placing the following line at the top of our new file::